 Click here to view more images of the 432i System

-The MSR 432i is a unique single trailer transportable thermal soil treatment unit designed to remediate soils contaminated with hazardous chlorinated solvents at a rate of up to 10 tons per hour.
-This indirectly heated batch type treatment system is a completely self contained closed-loop process that consists of 4 basic components: material processing chambers, heat exchangers, aqueous filtration system, and steam generator.
+The MSR 432i is a unique single trailer transportable solvent extraction system designed to remediate soils contaminated with hazardous chlorinated solvents at a rate of up to 10 tons per hour.
+This solvent extraction system is a completely self contained closed-loop process that consists of 4 basic components: material processing chambers, heat exchangers, aqueous filtration system, and steam generator.

 Contaminant laden vapor exiting the treatment chamber first passes through dual air-cooled heat exchangers where the majority of the vapor is condensed back to a liquid.
 The remaining vapor is then routed to water cooled condensers that further reduce the gas temperature in order to condense the remaining vapors.
 The liquid created from this gas stream is then combined with condensate formed within the treatment chamber and filtered through a series of bag filters to remove particulates.
 This filtered stream is then processed by a liquid phase granular activated carbon treatment system and recycled to the boiler for re-use creating a closed loop process.
 If desired, these liquids may alternately be disposed of at an approved facility prior to filtration and re-use in the system.

 Following the treatment cycle, the soils are discharged from the treatment chamber and transferred to a staging area for confirmation sampling and analysis.
 Upon receiving confirmation the soil has met the cleanup criteria; soils are returned to the area of excavation and used as backfill.

 The steam generator, treatment chambers, condensers, electrical generator and process pump are all mounted on one 75’ long by 10' wide trailer.
 This system is easily accepted by the regulatory community and frequently used at dry cleaning and electrical manufacturing sites to remediate soils classified as hazardous waste.